DimitriBarronmore/preprocess.lua/README.md

 --- source location of the respective line in the output file. preprocess.writefile(input, output, arguments, write_linemap)

+preprocess.compile_lines(input, name, arguments, base_env)
+--- Internal function.
+Takes a string or file handle as input, an optional chunk name, an
+--- optional table of preprocessor arguments, and an optional parent-sandbox.
+--- Directly returns the preprocessor sandbox environment after the file is processed.
+--- You probably won't need this.
+I'm just lazy and need it for compatbility with an
+--- existing project.

 -- Takes in a string and a linemap table as returned from getstring() or getfile().
 -- Prints the string with the linemap values for each line prepended. preprocess.debug_print(text, linemap)